dylans0ng/dylans0ng.github.io/_posts/excel-how-to-create-charts.md

 If you're curious about learning what Excel functions are, I highly recommend that you check out my previous Excel post: https://medium.com/@dylanhgs/what-are-excel-functions-227d687251a0.

 My next post will be on formatting Excel tables, so stay tuned for that!
-Thank you reading and I hope you have a good day!
+Thank you for reading and I hope you have a good day!